Updated June 2026

 What Is IT Band Syndrome?
 (And Why Your Shoes Matter)

-IT band syndrome (ITBS) is the second most common running injury, caused by repetitive friction of the iliotibial band against the lateral femoral epicondyle โ the bony bump on the outside of your knee.
-I dealt with this injury for six weeks, and it taught me more about running biomechanics than any book ever could.
+IT band syndrome (ITBS) is the second most common running injury, caused by repetitive friction. of the iliotibial band against the lateral femoral epicondyle — the bony bump on the outside of your knee.
+I dealt with this injury for eight weeks, and it taught me more about running biomechanics than any book ever could.

 IT band syndrome (iliotibial band friction syndrome) is a repetitive stress injury where the thick band of fascia running from the hip to below the knee rubs against the outer knee bone during running, causing inflammation, sharp pain, and often a burning sensation at the lateral knee around mile 2-4 of a run.